Marcus Antonsson: Värnamo

 On 3 February 2022, Antonsson signed with Allsvenskan newcomer IFK Värnamo.

 Al-Adalah

 On 25 January 2023, Antonsson joined Saudi Arabian club Al-Adalah.

+Western Sydney Wanderers

+After 6 goals in 16 games for Al-Adalah, it was announced that Antonsson had signed for Australian A-League Men club Western Sydney Wanderers on a two-year contract.

 International career

 Uncapped by Sweden, Antonsson was linked with a possible call up to the national side for Euro 2016 due to his form with Kalmar FF; however he was not called upon and missed out on the squad.